 Our audit was conducted for the purpose of forming opinions on financial statements of the TDA Fund of the City.
-The Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual listed as supplemental data in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.
+The Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual and the Schedule of Status of Funds by Project, listed as supplemental data in the table of contents, are presented for purposes of additional analysis and are not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements for the TDA Fund of the City.
-This supplemental data has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+This supplemental data has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.